SneakyBobito/face-doc/usage/basics.rst

 Select + Join + Where
 .............

-Once you have joined entites, you can do deeper where clauses.
+Once you have joined entities, you can do deeper where clauses.
 See :

 .. code-block:: php

+    <?php

     $fQuery = Tree::faceQueryBuilder()
         ->join("Lemon")